 International House and Programs

 TBD, Director International House

-Telephone: 256.782.5303

-Email: intlprog@jsu.edu
+Telephone: 256.782.5303 Email: intlprog@jsu.edu

 The International House and Programs provides support for international students studying at JSU, for study abroad programs, and for faculty exchange programs with universities in other countries.
-International students are provided with information and assistance in such areas as student and scholar related immigration regulations, student employment regulations, driver's license, international students and U.S. students participating in the International House programs are provided with volunteer opportunities and opportunities to engage in cultural activities and educating JSU community on global education.
+International students are provided with information and assistance in such areas as student and scholar related immigration regulations, student employment regulations, driver's license, international student insurance, travel, and visa requirements as well as in matters of student life on campus.
+International students and U.S. students participating in the International House programs are provided with volunteer opportunities and opportunities to engage in cultural activities and educating JSU community on global education.
 A major goal is to internationalize the JSU campus, and help students fully participate in the life of the maximum benefit from their experience in the U.S.